 Ensuring diversity (of gender, race or ethnic background, sexual orientation, social class and background, and more) in your employee base and interview process is the subject of numerous books and blogs.
 One excellent resource for this is Joelle Emerson’s Paradigm website, whose focus is diverse hiring practices.
 You can also read the interview with Joelle later on in this book.

 There is a lot of detail and nuance in getting to a diverse workforce.
 A few key items:

 1. Ensure that you have diverse candidates for each role.
 You will never have a diverse employee base if you do not ensure diverse candidates in your funnel.
 Building a diverse funnel means not only sourcing a broader spectrum of candidates, but also thinking through the language in your job descriptions, how employees are represented on your website, and other factors that will impact who applies.

 2. Focus on eliminating biases from your interview approach.
 A number of biases exist in standard interviewing approaches.
-A simple example would be whether the names and gender of candidates is blinded at the resume review stage.
+A simple example would be whether the names and gender of candidates are blinded at the resume review stage.

 3. Provide benefits that support the needs of underrepresented employees.
 Paid parental leave is one simple example.
 Think through your broader potential employee pool and what benefits would support their ability to focus on their work at your company.

 Scaling a recruiting organization